 Improve Your Top-Down Strategy with Internal Communication Guidelines

 Mastering communication at work is not as easy as you might think, but it’s crucial for employee satisfaction and business success.
 Research has proven time and again that effective communication practices directly affect an organization’s financial performance.
-And in order to be effective, business leaders need to create and follow internal communication guidelines.
+And in order to be effective, business leaders need to create and follow internal company communication guidelines.

 Following strategic policies and procedures ensures everyone at the company is informed and engaged, no matter if they are in an office, working remote, or on the frontline facing customers each day.
 A recent study from Zogby analytics found that while 71 percent of managers consider themselves informed on company-wide news, only 40 percent of frontline employees claim the same.

-To prevent both miscommunication and a lack of communication at your org, follow these 8 steps to create effective internal communication standards that guide all top-down updates.
+To prevent both miscommunication and a lack of communication at your org, follow these 8 steps to create effective internal business communication standards that guide all top-down updates.

 1. Set Your Goals